arbor-sim/arbor/doc/concepts/labels.rst

       Example of a proximal-distance expression with a single input location. **Left**: Input location. **Right**: Area where the expression evaluates to non-zero values.

+.. label:: (proximal-distance loc:locset)

+    A proximal-distance expression with a default scaling factor of 1.0.

 .. label:: (proximal-distance scale:real reg:region)

     The minimum distance in proximal direction from the region ``reg``.
 The scaling parameter ``scale`` has unit :math:`{\mu m}^{-1}` and is multiplied with the distance, such that the result is unitless.

+.. label:: (proximal-distance reg:region)

+    A proximal-distance expression with a default scaling factor of 1.0.

 .. label:: (distal-distance scale:real loc:locset)